robhagemans/pcbasic/README.md

 In `--strict-newline` mode, ASCII files in standard UNIX format (LF line endings, no EOF character) will fail to load: on Linux or Mac, use a utility such as [`unix2dos`](http://waterlan.home.xs4all.nl/dos2unix.html) to convert programs saved as text files before loading them.
 When saving as ASCII, PC-BASIC always uses the DOS conventions.

+#### Codepages and UTF-8 ####
+PC-BASIC supports a large number of codepages, including double-byte character set codepages used for Chinese, Japanese and Korean.
+PC-BASIC will load and save all program files as if encoded in the codepage you select.
+It is possible to load and save in UTF-8 format, by choosing the `--utf-8` option.
+In `--utf-8` mode, ASCII program source will be saved and loaded in standard UTF-8 encoding.
+Please note that you will still need to select a codepage that provides the Unicode characters that your program needs.

-#### Text terminals ####
+#### Command-line interface ####
-On Linux, in addition to the default graphical terminal, you can get a text terminal by running with the `-b` command-line option, and a curses-style terminal with the `-t` option.
-You can even get sound on the text terminal if you install the `beep` utility, but please be aware that Ubuntu blocks the pc-speaker by default using the line `blacklist pcspkr` in `/etc/modprobe.d/blacklist.conf`.
-Comment out that line, `apt-get install beep` and be sure to wear appropriate ear protection as the default volume level is LOUD.
+You can run PC-BASIC in command-line mode by running with the `-b` option.
+On Linux, there's also a curses-style interface available with the `-t` option.
+You can even get sound in the text and command-line interfaces if you install the Unix `beep` utility (if you use Ubintu, please be aware that the pc-speaker is switched off by default.
+You'll need to edit `/etc/modprobe.d/blacklist.conf` and comment out the line `blacklist pcspkr`.
+Then, `apt-get install beep` and be sure to wear appropriate ear protection as the default volume level is LOUD.)
-The text terminal is also available on OSX and other UNIXes when using the source distribution.
-On Windows and when using the packaged OSX app, the text terminal is not available.

 #### Free BASIC compilers and saner dialects ####
 If you're starting a new project in BASIC, please consider one of the more sensible free versions of the language, such as [FreeBasic](www.freebasic.net), [QB64](http://www.qb64.net/) or [SmallBASIC](https://sourceforge.net/projects/smallbasic/).
 Under FreeDOS, you can use the [Bywater BASIC](https://sourceforge.net/projects/bwbasic/) interpreter.